lsochanowski/GoHeishaMon/README.md

 # -!!!!!!!
-Latest checked release is 1.0.135 !!!!!
+Latest checked release is 1.0.150 !!!!!
 Others are tests ,and some of them can brick CZ-TAW1.!!!!!!!-

-This project is to modify Panasonic CZ-TAW1 Firmware to send data from heat pump to MQTT instead of Aquarea Cloud (there is some POC work proving there is a posiblity to send data concurently to Aquarea Cloud and MQTT host using only modified CZ-TAW1 ,but it's not yet implemented in this project )
+This project is to modify Panasonic CZ-TAW1 Firmware to send data from heat pump to MQTT instead to Aquarea Cloud (there is some POC work proving there is a posiblity to send data concurently to Aquarea Cloud and MQTT host using only modified CZ-TAW1 ,but it's not yet implemented in this project )

 ### This Project Contains:

-- Main software (called GoHeishaMon) responsible for parsing data from heat pump - it's golang implementation of project https://github.com/Egyras/HeishaMon
+- Main software (called GoHeishaMon) responsible for parsing data from Heat Pump - it's golang implementation of project https://github.com/Egyras/HeishaMon
 All MQTT topics are compatible with HeishaMon project: https://github.com/Egyras/HeishaMon/blob/master/MQTT-Topics.md and there are two aditional topics to run command's in system runing the software but it need's another manual.

-GoHeishaMon can be used without the CZ-TAW1 module on every platform supported by golang (RaspberyPi, Windows, Linux, OpenWrt routers for example) after connecting it to Heatpump over rs232-ttl interface.
+GoHeishaMon can be used without the CZ-TAW1 module on every platform supported by golang (RaspberyPi, Windows, Linux, OpenWrt routers for example) after connecting it to Heat Pump over rs232-ttl interface.
 If you need help with this project you can try Slack of Heishamon project there is some people who manage this one :)

 - OpenWRT Image with preinstalled GoHeishaMon (and removed A2Wmain due to copyright issues)